Willyb15/3-9-morning-quiz/README.md

 #Application to practice jQuery Objects and Prototypes made in Class at Digital Crafts.
 ###Created Protoype to convert data into Objects.
-###Created button, which onclick, randomly selects an one of these Objects and displays in HTML.
+###Created button, which onclick, randomly selects values from Objects and displays in HTML.